-- Find a comfortable location for breastfeeding whether it’s a recliner, the couch, in bed with pillows all around you – any space that allows you to relax.
+- Find a comfortable location for breastfeeding, whether a recliner, the couch, or in bed with pillows all around you – any space that allows you to relax.

 - Have a table or cart close by with anything you might need while feeding so you won’t have to struggle to grab water, a burp rag, etc.

 Easy Stretches to Soothe Back Pain While Breastfeeding